 Capacitors with defective insulation are judged "acceptable" in capacitor measurement if measurement is made while the measuring jig of the measuring system is not contacting a capacitor.
-To prevent these errors, this function checks whether or not the measuring jig is contacting a capacitor.
+To prevent these errors, this function checks whether or not the measuring terminal is contacting a capacitor after measurement is made.
 This function is one of the features of the meter.

-The side mark flickers (a sample is not connected) when the capacity of the measuring system becomes smaller than the reference value for contact check.
+"CONTACT ERROR" (a sample is not connected) is displayed when the capacity of the measuring system becomes smaller than the reference value for contact check.
 Check the meter and measuring jig.